tobami/codespeed/README.md

 ### Site-wide Changes

 All pages inherit from the `base.html` template.
-To change every page on the site simply edit (`sample_project/templates/base.html`) and override the appropriate block:
+To change every page on the site simply edit (`sample_project/templates/codespeed/base_site.html`) and override the appropriate block:

 * Custom title: you may replace the default "My Speed Center" for the title block with your prefered value:

-        {% block title}
+        {% block title %}
             My Project's Speed Center
         {% endblock %}